sysadminPSQ/Assignment/README.md

 ##Getting started

-**Mandatory -  We require you to work with Android Studio alone and not any other Editor of your choice like Eclipse etc.**
+**For Android -  We require you to work with Android Studio alone and not any other Editor of your choice like Eclipse etc.**
+**For iOS - Use Xcode only and preferebally develop using Swift instead of Objective-C**

 1. The below url should be used as the base url when you are working with the API.